jasonfleischer/MidiMusic/README.md

 ### Setup

-Use [Android Studio](https://developer.android.com/studio) to build APK for you Android device
+Use [Android Studio](https://developer.android.com/studio) to build an APK for your Android device

 ### Notes